angular/angular/aio/content/guide/testing.md

 </div>

-Most people find this browser output easier to read than the console log.
 Click on a test row to re-run just that test or click on a description to re-run the tests in the selected test group \("test suite"\).

 Meanwhile, the `ng test` command is watching for changes.